 How much is stamp duty in TAS?

-Enter your details in our stamp duty calculator, and it will calculate the stamp duty payable and also work out if you’re eligible for a grant or reduced stamp duty in Tasmania (TAS).
+Enter your details in our stamp duty calculator, and it will calculate the stamp duty payable and also work out if you’re eligible for the First Home Owners grant and other grants or reduced stamp duty in Tasmania (TAS).

 What is stamp duty in Tasmania?